datagrains/csv_etl_pipeline/README.md

 - **Metrics and Charts**: Generates useful metrics and visualises data in charts to facilitate analysis.
 - **Unit Testing**: Includes comprehensive unit tests to ensure pipeline integrity and reliability.
 - **Logging**: Implements robust logging for troubleshooting, auditing, and tracking pipeline progress.
-- **CI/CD Cloud-Ready**: Pipeline built intended for deployment in cloud environments, with integration potential for services like AWS, Azure, and others.
+- **CI/CD Cloud-Ready**: Built for deployment to cloud environments and includes a Dockerfile, with integration potential for services like AWS, Azure, and others.

 ## Assumptions
 - The pipeline assumes that incoming CSV files conform to a definitive schema, which includes known variable names and data types.
 This schema should be confirmed with upstream clients before pipeline execution.